The “Chase Slate” credit card is popping up a lot on the Internet, so I thought I’d take a look at what this new credit card actually offers.

 As long as you transfer your existing high-rate balances during the first 60 days your account is open, you will pay NO balance transfer fee!
 That’s right!
 Zero dollars to transfer an existing credit card balance.

-(After the 60 days are up, the balance transfer fee rises to the industry standard 3%, with a minimum charge of $5.)
+(After the 60 days are up, the balance transfer fee rises to the a rather high 5% fee for transfers, with a minimum charge of $5.)

 Quick example to highlight the potential savings of Chase Slate’s No Fee BT offer: